t3chn0tr0n/project_snapshare/README.md

 Well as of writing this Readme, this project is far from being called as a Blog!
 The only thing thats done is a User Account with Email authentication system!

+* Album and image can be uploaded now! and they are linked!
+Yay..